Avanade/NTangle/tools/NTangle.Template/README.md

 ### FooBar.Publisher

 The `Program.cs` is pre-configured, and the `appsettings.json` has the correct connection string.
 All of the generated C# artefacts should have been automatically included within the .NET project.
 Compile the application and execute.
-Leave it running; use `ctrl-c` to stop.
+Leave it running; use `ctrl-c` to stop once the following test has been performed.

 Within your favorite database tool make a change to `[Legacy].[Contact]` table, updating the `Name` column in the first row.
-Within the next 30 the following console output should be displayed.
+Within the next 30 seconds similar console output to the following should be displayed.

 ```
 info: FooBar.Publisher.Services.ContactHostedService[0]